About this courseSkip About this course

-There will be 2 lectures released each week, excepting week 6, which will have one.
-Students can expect roughly 10-14 questions per quiz and will have two attempts to pass.
+There will be 2 lectures per weekly unit, excepting week 6, which will have one.
+Students can expect 12 questions per quiz and will have two attempts to pass.

-The final exam will be available to students between March 31 and April 17.
-The exam will cover material from all lectures.
+The final exam is timed and will cover material from all lectures.
 There is only one attempt allowed, so please review the course material beforehand and make sure to take it in an area with minimal distractions.